Game-Theoretic Multiagent Reinforcement Learning: Taxonomy of MARL Algorithms

 \paragraph{Based on Stage Games Types.} Since the solution concept varies considerably according to the game type, one principal component of the MARL taxonomy is the nature of stage games.
-A common division\footnote{Such a division is complementary because any multi-player normal-form game can be decomposed into a potential game plus a harmonic game \citep{candogan2011flows} (also see Definition \ref{def:sgs_types}); in the two-player case, it corresponds to a team game plus a zero-sum game.} includes team games (more generally, potential games), zero-sum games (more generally, harmonic games), and a mixed setting of the two games, namely, general-sum games.
-Other types of ``exotic" games, such as potential games \citep{monderer1996potential} and mean-field games \citep{lasry2007mean}, that originate from non-game-theoretical research domains exist and have recently attracted tremendous attention.
+A common division\footnote{Such a division is complementary because any multi-player normal-form game can be decomposed into a potential game \cite{monderer1996potential} plus a harmonic game \cite{candogan2011flows} (also see Definition \ref{def:sgs_types}); in the two-player case, it corresponds to a team game plus a zero-sum game.} includes team games (more generally, potential games), zero-sum games (more generally, harmonic games), and a mixed setting of the two games, namely, general-sum games.
+Other types of ``exotic'' games, such as mean-field games \cite{lasry2007mean}, that originate from non-game-theoretical research domains exist and have recently attracted tremendous attention.
 Based on the type of stage game, the taxonomy can be further enriched by how many times they are played.
-A repeated game is where one stage game is played repeatedly without considering the state transition.
+A repeated game is where one stage game is played repeatedly without considering the state transition, and the learning cost in the learnability framework \cite{conitzer2003bl} is measured by the losses the learning agent accrues (rather than the number of rounds) \cite{conitzer2003bl}.
 An SG is a sequence of stage games, which can be infinitely long, with the order of the games to play determined by the state-transition probability.
-Since solving a general-sum SG is at least $PSPACE$-hard \citep{conitzer2002complexity}, MARL algorithms usually have a clear boundary on what types of game they can solve.
-For general-sum games, there are few MARL algorithms that have a provable convergence guarantee without strong, even unrealistic, assumptions (e.g., the NE is unique) \citep{shoham2007if, zhang2019multi}.
+Since solving a general-sum SG is at least $PSPACE$-hard \cite{conitzer2008new}, MARL algorithms usually have a clear boundary on what types of games they can solve.
+For general-sum games, there are few MARL algorithms that have a provable convergence guarantee without strong, even unrealistic, assumptions (e.g., the NE is unique) \cite{shoham2007if, zhang2019multi}.

 \paragraph{Based on Level of Local Knowledge.}